 Historical towns and villages of Connecticut serve a perfect backdrop for a family Christmas photo.
 Fill up on holiday cheer and Christmas spirit by experiencing some of the best light displays in New England.
 Visit New Haven, Lake Compounce and Goodwin Park to enjoy the most festive lights in the state.

-Connecticut Trolley Museum Winterfest and the Tunnel of Lights, East Windsor (November 29–December 29, 2019)
+Winterfest and the Tunnel of Lights at Connecticut Trolley Museum, East Windsor (November 27–December 31, 2021)

 A festive trolley ride during the holiday season is a must-have experience in Connecticut.
 Hop on "electric sleigh" and join the motormen in singing traditional Christmas carols.
 Enjoy the festive illumination as the trolley makes its way through the Tunnel of Lights.
-Trolley Museum Visitors Center transforms into a Winter Wonderland with model trains, decorations galore, hot cocoa and Christmas entertainment.
-Take a picture with Santa Claus who has a gift for each child before heading back to the North Pole.
+Trolley Museum Visitors Center transforms into a Winter Wonderland with model trains, decorations galore, hot cocoa, and Christmas entertainment.